 Held on Thursday 12 January 2023 at 7.30pm

-Present: Mike Lockhart (Chairman), Carolyn Bartholomew, Carole Fisher, Nicola Hartman, Susan Jamieson,
+Present: Mike Lockhart (Chairman), Carolyn Bartholomew, Carole Fisher, Nicola Hartman, Susan Jamieson, Bob Walker.

 Introduction

 The Chairman welcomed those present.
 The Council asked that its congratulations be passed to Polly Cox on the award to her of a BEM in the King’s New Year’s Honours’ List